OVERVIEW: Witter Bynner funds activities related to poets and poetry.

 IP TAKE: Bynner does not award many grants each year, so applicants should expect funding competition.

 PROFILE: During his life, Witter Bynner was a poet and professor of writing.
 He is described as a “versatile man of letters, whose whole working career was given to the act of literature.”
-The Witter Bynner Foundation for Poetry, established in 1972, funds projects that supports poetry.
+The Witter Bynner Foundation for Poetry, established in 1972, funds projects that support poetry.
 The foundation awards grants through four categories: individual poets, translation and the process of translation, developing the poetry audience, and uses of poetry.

-Grant amounts range from $1,000 to $10,000.
+Grant range from $1,000 to $10,000.
 Unsolicited letters of intent are accepted until December 31 of each year.
 Applicants invited to submit full proposals turn in completed applications by February 15.
 Grants are paid in installments, typically beginning on June 1.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)